During oophorectomy surgery you'll receive anesthetics to put you in a sleep-like state. You won't be awake during the procedure.

 The surgeon inserts a tube with a tiny camera through one incision and special surgical tools through the others.
 The camera transmits video to a monitor in the operating room that the surgeon uses to guide the surgical tools.
 Each ovary is separated from the blood supply and surrounding tissue and placed in a pouch.
 The pouch is pulled out of your abdomen through one of the small incisions.

 Laparoscopic oophorectomy may also be robotically assisted in certain cases.
 During robotic surgery, the surgeon watches a 3-D monitor and uses hand controls that allow finer movement of the surgical tools.

 Whether your oophorectomy is an open, laparoscopic or robotic procedure depends on your situation.
 Laparoscopic or robotic oophorectomy usually offers quicker recovery, less pain and a shorter hospital stay.
-But it isn't appropriate for everyone, and in some cases, surgery that begins as laparoscopy may need to be converted to an open procedure during the operation.
+But these procedures aren't appropriate for everyone, and in some cases, surgery that begins as laparoscopy may need to be converted to an open procedure during the operation.